 Although not my first choice and not as effective in treating and preventing bunions, there are some who like to make shoes wider for bunions by stretching them.

 The one useful device I have in the office to accommodate for the large bump of the bunion on the side of the foot is the Ball and Ring Stretcher.
-This device pushes out the toe box in one spot only, directly over the bump.
+This device pushes out the toe box in one spot only, directly over the bony bump.
 Most podiatrists have this device and will be able to stretch your shoes if you bring them in.

 See your podiatrist for more information and help with bunions.
 In the worst cases, surgery can correct bunions permanently.
-Surgery is the only true bunion corrector as it gets to the root of the problem.
+Surgery is the only true bunion treatment as it gets to the root of the problem.